gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section3.md

 As you can see, the events are split between the two Consumers!
 This happens because Kafka knows that both Consumers are in the same Consumer Group and splits events between them.
 There is an option to configure how events are distributed among Consumers in a Consumer Group but we are using the default which is a *roughly* even distribution.

-> ### Discussion
+> ### Something to Think About
 > What is the benefit of having multiple consumer instances in the same group?

 ### Downscaling (or Crashing) an Instance

 Now, let’s mimic what would happen if one of our instances were to crash.
-Go ahead and go into Docker Desktop and press the stop button on the container named `blue-consumer`.
-Then, go back to the workshop UI and send a few more events.
+Go ahead and press the `Stop Blue` button in the Second Consuner panel and wait for the UI to show it as offline.
+Then, go back to producer panel and send a few more events.

 We can see that Kafka sends all events to the First Consumer because it knows that the Second Consumer is offline.
 This is good in terms of high availability because no events/messages are lost in the case of component failure.

 ## Different Groups, the Fan-Out Pattern

 Next, we are going to start the second consumer again, but this time it will be a part of a **different Consumer Group**.
-Go into Docker Desktop and start the container named `orange-consumer`.
+Now, press the `Start Orange` button in the Second Consumer panel.
 Once you see that the Second Consumer is online again, it should also say it is a part of the `orange-group`.
 Now, the system looks like this:

 <a href="images/s3.2.jpg" class="glightbox">
     <img src="images/s3.2.jpg" alt="Two consumers in different consumer groups"/>